Free if you meet the eligibility criteria (click here for details) and if you complete the course (click here for details of our terms and conditions)

 This is a knowledge-only qualification.
 Work/industry placement experience is not required.

 Learners must be at least 19 years of age at the start of the academic year.

 How is the course delivered?

 Candidates work through the course materials for the programme at times convenient to them, so there is no need to attend the college to gain the qualification.
 The learning materials contain the knowledge needed to meet the assessment requirements of the course and activities to allow candidates to practice their skills and test their learning.
 Assessments are based on a combination of knowledge and skills learned on the programme and work-based activities and experience.
 The course is available online only.
-As it is a part-time distance learning course it is specifically designed to fit around the everyday busyness of people’s lives.
+As it is a part time distance learning course it is specifically designed to fit around the everyday busyness of people’s lives.

-This course has ONE assessment to complete.
-It is made up of the above three sections.
-You will be given 28 days in which to complete that assessment.
-Within the learning materials there are Knowledge Activities – these are simply to encourage you to be thinking of examples and experiences etc; these are not assessed but can be used, where appropriate, in your answers.
+This course has THREE short assessments to complete.
+It is made up of the above three units.
+You will be given 14 days in which to complete each section.
+Within the learning materials there are Extension Activities and Knowledge Activities – these are simply to encourage you to be thinking of examples and experiences etc; these are not assessed but can be used, where appropriate, in your answers.